BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ## 开源代码
 名称 | 推荐理由
 ------- | -------
+[YYWebImage](https://github.com/ibireme/YYWebImage)|YYWebImage is an asynchronous image loading framework (a component of YYKit).It was created as an improved replacement for SDWebImage, PINRemoteImage and FLAnimatedImage.
+[SwiftGen](https://github.com/AliSoftware/SwiftGen)| This is a suite of tools written in Swift 2 to auto-generate Swift 2 code for various assets of your project: 1.enums for your Assets Catalogs 2.enums for your Localizable.strings strings.3.enums for your UIStoryboard and their Scenes.
+4.enums for your UIColors.
 [Instructions](https://github.com/ephread/Instructions)|新手引导
 [PhoneNumberKit](https://github.com/marmelroy/PhoneNumberKit)|Swift framework for parsing, formatting and validating international phone numbers.
 Inspired by Google's libphonenumber.
 [Aspects](https://github.com/steipete/Aspects)|再也不用自己写丑陋的`method swizzling`代码了。